gregurco/jobeet-tutorial/docs/days/day-8.md

 For example, option with label `freelance` should have value `freelance` (`<option value="freelance">freelance</option>`) and `array_combine` helps us to do that.
 Also `expanded` is true to show you how different `ChoiceType` can be rendered.
 We will see it later.

-Let's add some labels and options.
+Let’s add some labels and options.
 The final result should be:
 ```php
 namespace App\Form;